01 October 2024

 What is the ‘manifesto’ of the studio, we ask, “bring cool monster focused games to the market that feature amazing artists and my favourite game developers.
 Just like Trick or Treat Studios, if we wouldn’t have it in our personal collections, we won’t make it,” says Zephro.

 Blood Orders is the first game released from the studio, we asked about how it came about, “it was designed by my friend and fellow game group member Nick Badagliacca,” explains Zephro, “we tested and played it to death, hence it made sense for it to be our first game out of the gate.
 It features incredible artwork by my friend and artist, David Hartman.
-David’s sideshow monkey art is some of my favourite and I’m not alone.
+David’s sideshow monkey art is some of my favourites and I’m not alone.
 Rob Zombie used David in a ton of his projects including the music videos for ‘American Witch’ and ‘Lords of Salem’.”

 Another title coming from the studio is the amusing dexterity flicker World Z League, “I asked David Gregg if he had any games he’d like to publish and he mentioned a rubber band game that had a Western theme.
 After playing it, I thought retheming it to a post-apocalyptic zombie theme would be cool as well.
 David agreed and World Z League was born.
 It was a huge hit at GenCon.
 And it was great to see my favourite game reviewer Tom Vassel having a blast with it,” says Zephro, “who doesn’t want to fire rubber bands at Zombies?”